-Nocturnal seizures are seizures that happen while a person is asleep.
-They can cause unusual nighttime behavior, such as waking for no reason or urinating while sleeping, as well as jerking and shaking of the body.
+Nocturnal seizures happen while a person is falling asleep or waking up.
+They can cause unusual nighttime behavior, such as waking for no reason, urinating while sleeping, and jerking and shaking of the body.
+They are linked to epilepsy.

 In this article, learn more about nocturnal seizures, including the causes, symptoms, and treatments.